WhoTargetsMe/WhoTargetsMe-FBAdLibrary/README.md

 ### Requirements

-Python 3, PostgreSQL, a Facebook developer account
+Python 3, PostgreSQL, a Facebook developer account and a Facebook access token.

 ### Install dependencies